Topographs for binary quadratic forms and class numbers: Class numbers for

-Returning to Theorem \ref{class}, it naturally relates $h(D)$ to the number of primitive solutions of $ef+fg+ge=n$.
 We have already stated Gauss's often-quoted formula \e{rr3}, relating $h(D)$ to primitive sums of three squares.
 Grosswald gives a brief sketch of Gauss's elaborate proof in \cite[pp. 59--60]{gro85}, based on ternary quadratic forms, and there do not seem to be any recent demonstrations of \e{rr3} in the literature.
 We show next that it follows quickly from Theorem \ref{class} and \e{crt}.

 Let $s(n)$ denote $(-1)^{n+1}$ times the right side of \e{crt}.
 Also let $s'(n)$ be a primitive version:

 \begin{lemma} \la{mma} For all $n\gqs 1$ with $4 \nmid n$ we have $r_3'(n)=s'(n)$. \end{lemma} \begin{proof} Easily, $r_3(n)=\sum_{k^2 | n} r_3'(n/k^2)$ for any $n\gqs 1$.
 It follows by M\"obius inversion, as in \cite[Eq.
 (1.3)]{ch07}, that